RobTillaart/SD2405/README.md

 - read() + write() works as intended.
 - SRAM functions work as intended.

-Still to verify, alarms and interrupts.
+Other functions still to verify, think alarms and interrupts.

+Feedback as always is welcome, please open an issue on GitHub.

 ### Compatibles